Peninsular War: 1814

 Operations resumed on French soil in February 1814 and Wellington went quickly over to the offensive.
 Hill on 14 and 15 February, after a battle of Garris, drove the French posts beyond the Joyeuse; and Wellington then pressed these troops back over the Bidouze and Gave de Mauleon to the Gave d'Oloron.
 (Note: "Gave" in the Pyrenees means a mountain stream or torrent.)
 An amphibious landing with 8,000 troops at the mouth of the Adour secured a crossing over the river as a preliminary to the siege of Bayonne.
 On 27 February, Wellington attacked Soult at Orthez and forced him to retreat towards Saint-Sever, which he reached on 28 February.
 The allied loss was about 2,000; the French 4,000 and 6 guns.
 Beresford, with 12,000 men, was now sent to Bordeaux, which opened its gates as promised to the Allies.
 Driven by Hill from Aire-sur-l'Adour on 2 March 1814, Soult retired by Vic-en-Bigorre, where there was a combat (19 March), and Tarbes, where there was a severe action (20 March), to Toulouse behind the Garonne.
-He endeavored also to rouse the French peasantry against the Allies, but in vain, for Wellington's justice and moderation afforded them no grievances.
+He endeavoured also to rouse the French peasantry against the Allies, but in vain, for Wellington's justice and moderation afforded them no grievances.